MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search.md

 ## Use the new Relevance Search experience

-The new search experience compliments the performance and intelligence of relevance search service and is intuitive and easy to use.
+The new search experience compliments the performance and intelligence of Relevance Search service and is intuitive and easy to use.

 ### Prominent search bar